 In this day and age, we are lucky to have access to several handy devices that make our lives easier.
 One of those devices is the remote controlled garage door opener.
 The little remote clipped to your sun visor is actually a radio transmitter that sends a code to a receiver, also a radio transmitter, located on the garage door opener.
 These transmitters are set to the same low frequency so they can communicate with each other.
 This is what sets your garage door in motion.
-The convenience of this little gadget is tremendous, and this is never more obvious than when it stops working.
+The convenience of this little gadget is tremendous, and this is never more obvious when your garage door opener isn’t working.
 Anyone who has backed out of the garage in the freezing cold and pressed the little remote button over and over, at different angles, with no luck, eventually getting out of the car to manually shut the garage door, suddenly appreciates this little device.

 However, before you run to the market, you should do two things.
 First, open the battery compartment of your remote and check the battery contacts.
 If they seem worn out or dirty, or even wet, this could be the cause of your problem.
 The battery contacts may need to be cleaned or dried before putting the batteries back in.
 Once you’ve checked the contacts, then check that your other garage door remote control works.
 Most families with a garage have more than one remote, especially since many families these days have more than one vehicle.
-If one remote works and the other does not, you can bet it’s a battery issue.
+If one remote functions perfectly and the other does not, you can bet that it’s a battery issue.
 You might find, though, that neither remote works, which means you have a bigger problem on your hands.

 The Remote Control